ash1ra/ESRGAN/README.md

-# PyTorch ESRGAN for SISR task
+# ESRGAN for SISR task using PyTorch

 This project implements a **ESRGAN** (Enhanced Super-Resolution Generative Adversarial Network) model for **SISR** (Single Image Super-Resolution) task.
 The primary goal is to upscale low-resolution (LR) images by a given factor (2x, 4x, 8x) to produce super-resolution (SR) images with high fidelity and perceptual quality.